 Next head to the “Processor” tab, and make sure you have at least two CPUs allocated to the virtual machine.

-Next, click “Display” in the left sidebar, and make sure Video Memory is set to 128MB.
+Next, click “Display” in the left sidebar, and make sure Video Memory is set to at least 128MB.

 Next, click “Storage” in the left sidebar, then click the “Empty” CD drive.
-Click the CD icon at the top right, then browse to the ISO file you created before.
+Click the CD icon at the top right, then browse to the High Sierra ISO file you created earlier.

 Be sure to click “OK” to finalize all the changes you’ve made, then close VirtualBox.
 No, seriously: close VirtualBox now, or the next steps won’t work.